drfenixion/freecad.robotcad/README.md

 ## Features

 - Export `Part::Box`, `Part::Sphere`, and `Part::Cylinder` as text to be included in a URDF file,
-- Generate an enclosing box or sphere as collision object (only axis-aligned box for now),
+- Generate an enclosing box, sphere, cylinder (any axis-aligned), copy of original object as collision objects,
 - Build a robot from scratch and generate the URDF file for it,
 - Set a value for each actuated joint of a robot and have the links move accordingly,
 - Import URDF/xacro files,